MatthewBacalakis/Auth0Sample/readme.md

 		callback(null, user, context);
 	}
 	```
-5. (Optional) The users's job title can be included in the id_token if you desire.
+5. Lastly the users's job title can be included in the id_token.
+We will do so to use it for client side validation.
 	1. In the Auth0 Dashboard go to the rules tab.
 Click create rule.
 	2. Click empty rule.
 	3. Name your rule and insert this javascript into the rule.
 The script retrieves the job title we created in step 3 from the app_metadata property.
 It is then added to a (namespaced) property calleld jobTitle.